A Long Journey

 Heas teleported behind the archer with his dagger in hand, burying it into his neck, dropping the archer before it could let another arrow loose.
 As the lizard form fell from in front of him, he watched as his friends were but a second away from conflict.

 All three started to glow with a red aura.
-Their muscles each swelling to unnatural size.
-As they collided with the lizard men their new strength bowled their scaly enemies to the ground.
-Three enemies grounded but two moved in to flank, Jester parried the blow against her.
-Mesca received a strike to his shield, holding his foes attention as Marcus caved in its skull.
+Their muscles each swell to an unnatural size.
+As they collided with the lizard men, their new strength bowled their scaly enemies to the ground.
+Three enemies grounded, but two moved in to flank; Jester parried the blow against her.
+Mesca received a strike to his shield, holding his foe’s attention as Marcus caved in its skull.
 Heas watched on, out of breath, taking a moment to regain his composure.
-With three still prone and only one standing Mesca and Marcus made quick work of those on the ground as Jester engaged with the last standing one.
+With three still prone and only one standing, Mesca and Marcus made quick work of those on the ground as Jester engaged with the last standing one.
 Heas flicked his fingers towards Jester and muttered.

 Marcus raised his head towards Heas, noticing that he seemed to be exhausted.